 TSA urges consumers to change identification as REAL ID deadline draws near

-The Transportation Security Administration (TSA) is rolling out a new public awareness campaign for REAL ID, in order to avoid the rush as its deadline to swap draws near.
+The Transportation Security Administration (TSA) is rolling out a new public awareness campaign for REAL ID as the deadline to swap draws near.
 Travelers will not be able to board a flight without a REAL ID or alternative identification starting October 1, 2020.

 The TSA, however, is starting the new awareness campaign push early to avoid a bigger rush at local DMVs.